ccao-data/data-architecture/dbt/models/pinval/columns.md

 When `TRUE`, this PIN is eligible for a PINVAL report for the given model run
 {% enddocs %}

+## meta_card_num

+{% docs meta_card_num %}
+The card number for the card.

+There are two cases in which this column might be null:

+- **No entry exists for this card in `model.assessment_card`**.
+This means that the card was ineligible for a model value and got filtered out of the model's assessment set prior to prediction.
+In this case, the `meta_pin` column (and all other columns that come from `model.assessment_card`) will also be null.
+- **The PIN does not have any cards.** This indicates a data error that causes the model to ignore the parcel for valuation purposes.
+In this case, the `reason_report_ineligible` column will have the value `'missing_card'`.

+{% enddocs %}

 ## model_run_id

 {% docs column_pinval_model_run_id %}